Frequently Asked Questions about Mountain Biking in Bend

 - 4 Season Recreation Outfitters is located in Sunriver and has a nice selection of rental bikes.

 If you’re interested in hiring a shuttle, or taking a guided tour (in Bend or Oakridge) — click over to Cog Wild.
 They run frequent shuttles from several local bike shops and from their office at the base of our trail network.
 Ask them about their shuttle punch cards — those are a great deal.

-No. E-bikes, electric bikes, pedal assist bikes, and all types of motorized vehicle are prohibited on all National Forest single-track by USFS regulations (and most of our trails are within the USFS boundary).
+E-bikes, electric bikes, pedal assist bikes, and all types of motorized vehicle are prohibited on all National Forest single-track by USFS regulations (and most of our trails are within the USFS boundary).